coastal-science/coastal-science.github.io/content/blog/sample-blog.md

 ---
-title: Sample Blog
+title: MSc Research Award
 date: 2023-07-26T01:53:16-07:00
 tags:
-  - blog
+  - news
-  - tutorial
+  - research
 categories:
-  - machine learning
+  - supervised learning
-  - deep learning
+  - unsupervised learning

 banner: # if left blank, it is replaced with a placeholder
 # description: "This tutorial will show you how to create a simple theme in Hugo.
 I assume that you are familiar with HTML, the bash command line, and that you are comfortable using Markdown to format content."